NasrullaAmeen/nasrullaameen.github.io/README.md

 ## About

 This is a personal Jekyll static site built with the Chirpy theme.
-It serves as my IT journey output hub where I document my learning path, technical notes, experiments, and knowledge gained along the way.
+It serves as my learning output hub where I document my learning path, technical notes, experiments, and knowledge gained along the way.

 ## Features